sumanpokhrel-11/100daysPython/README.md

 ## day 70
-I have completed day 70 which is about Version Control using Git and remote repository called Github.
+I have completed day 70 which is about Version Control using Git and remote repository called Github. this line is written in local ide and i will push it using git.

 I am preparing for something cool so i am focusing on what's important for that stuff but i will complete all the 100 days as i have promised earlier....